-Deferred pension outflows resulting from the Authority's Employer contributions subsequent to the measurement date, totaling approximately \$653,000 and \$563,000 at June 30, 2022 and 2021, respectively, will be recognized as a reduction of the net pension liability in the years ended June 30, 2023 and 2022, respectively.
+Deferred pension outflows resulting from the Authority's Employer contributions subsequent to the measurement date, totaling approximately \$763,000 and \$652,000 at June 30, 2023 and 2022, respectively, will be recognized as a reduction of the net pension liability in subsequent years.
 Deferred outflows related to the difference between projected and actual investment earnings are amortized over five years.
 The other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions consist of amounts originating in current and prior years and will be recognized in pension expense using the average expected remaining service life of active and inactive members of the Plan.
-The average expected remaining service life of the Plan is determined by taking the calculated total future service years of the Plan and is estimated at 5.27 years at June 30, 2022 and was estimated at 5.30 years at June 30, 2021.
+The average expected remaining service life of the Plan is determined by taking the calculated total future service years of the Plan and is estimated at 5.23 years at June 30, 2023 and was estimated at 5.27 years at June 30, 2022.

-Deferred outflows of resources and deferred inflows of resources at June 30, 2022, will be recognized in pension expense as follows:
+Deferred outflows of resources and deferred inflows of resources at June 30, 2023, will be recognized in pension expense as follows: